kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/01 - What is fire and how does it work/Convection.md

 ---

-*completly unrelated*
+*completely unrelated*

-You might be wondering, why is the air at higher altitudes lower pressure anyway
+You might be wondering, why is the air at higher altitudes lower pressure anyway?

+It’s because of gravity, more air is bunched towards the bottom because of it’s mass and when it can’t anymore, it slowly moves up — with lower pressure there.